This article originally appeared on VICE AU.

 I was furious.
 He hadn’t even used heroin and he was dead.
 I was angry at the rehab for just dropping him in town.
 I packed my suitcase and in under an hour I was throwing up in my dealer’s garden.

 I have strong but mixed feelings about Aaron, the man I left rehab with, who looked like Humphrey Bogart.
 Over the past few years, we have been through a lot together.
-We were friends, we were lovers.
+We were friends, and we were lovers.
 We used together and attempted to get clean together.
 We shared a deep affection but had the ability to bring out the worst in each other.
 He almost killed me through physical violence, twice.
-I had a restraining order out on him, so he technically wasn’t allowed within 100 metres of me, but with time, we ignored that and scored together anyway.
+I had a restraining order out on him, so he technically wasn’t allowed within 100 feet of me, but with time, we ignored that and scored together anyway.
 Because he was in love with me and because he felt guilty for hurting me, I could get him to do anything I wanted.
-Each time I checked myself into detox, I would beg him to bring me drugs.
-I was aware that going to detox and getting drugs delivered was counter-productive but nothing I did made sense.
+Each time, I checked myself into detox, I would beg him to bring me drugs.
+I was aware that going to detox and getting drugs delivered was counter-productive, but nothing I did made sense.
 This happened numerous times.
 The only time he didn’t deliver was when the area had experienced flash flooding and all the roads were closed.
 When they reopened I caught an Uber from the clinic back to Byron Bay to score heroin.
-It was a three-hour trip, but no-one noticed.
+It was a three-hour trip, but no one noticed.

 I envy the people who are in rehab for the first time.
 I envy their naivety and I envy their enthusiasm.

 “I’ve got this,” they say.
 “I’ll never use again.”

 We believe these things as we say them.